-NAIITS’ academic degrees offer open-ended opportunities for First Nations, Metis, Inuit and others of Indigenous ancestry to be part of a flexible program of learning.
+NAIITS’ academic degrees offer open-ended opportunities for the global Indigenous community to be part of a flexible program of learning.

 NAIITS symposiums are themselves learning communities, unique in their blend of academic and practitioner teaching.